 - Awesome Music: All three versions of the opening credits definitely qualifies.

 - Designated Hero: Martin.
 He's loud, rude, confrontational, unable to accept responsibility for his actions, and not always the most loyal of friends.
-Granted, it's shown many times that he's a very insecure person (plus having a mother like Mama Payne surely didn't and doesn't help anything), yet it barely excuses his actions.
+Granted, it's shown many times that he's a very insecure person,note yet it barely excuses his actions.

-- Harsher in Hindsight: Watching the "Why Can't We Be Friends?" two-parter is now this after the death of Thomas Mikal Ford in 2016 from a stomach aneurysm.
+- Harsher in Hindsight: Watching the "Why Can't We Be Friends?" two-parter is now this after Thomas Mikal Ford died in 2016 from a stomach aneurysm.

-- Martin's radio station, WZUP (a play on Martin's Catch-Phrase, "Wassup?!"), became defictionalized in 2011 when La Grange, North Carolina made an actual WZUP radio station (albeit it's Spanish-language instead of R&B/Hip-Hop).
+- Martin's radio station, WZUP, a play on Martin's Catch-Phrase, "Wassup?!", became defictionalized in 2011 when La Grange, North Carolina made an actual WZUP radio station.note

-- Idiot Plot: "Nuttin' Goin' On But The Rent" is possibly the best example in the whole series.
-The gang is in a snowstorm in which, since Martin didn't pay the rent due to its "increase by 5," they are getting evicted, there is no heat or water, neither Martin nor Gina bought groceries since "it was the other one's turn," they send Cole out to a pizza place in the middle of said snowstorm, Martin turns away Hustle Man's food because of his pride, Cole and the pizza are frozen (and the pizza even shatters), and they even contemplate cannibalism...all because Martin refused to pay a five dollar rent increase.
+- Idiot Plot: "Nuttin' Goin' on but the Rent".
+The gang is in a snowstorm in which, since Martin didn't pay the rent due to its "increase by 5," they are getting evicted, there is no heat or water, neither Martin nor Gina bought groceries since "it was the other one's turn," they send Cole out to a pizza place in the middle of said snowstorm, Martin turns away Hustle Man's food because of his pride, Cole and the pizza are frozen, and they even contemplate cannibalism...all because Martin refused to pay a five dollar rent increase.

 - Retroactive Recognition: Jon Gries and Tracy Morgan appeared on the show before hitting it big.

 - Uncanny Valley: The later seasons' opening featured a dancing CGI Martin.
-It looked about like you'd expect for the time.
+It looks about like you'd expect for the time.

 YMMW tropes for the Romero film: